aminrj/aminrj.github.io/_posts/2026-04-29-i-built-a-local-llm-benchmarking-toolkit.md

 So I built something that answers those questions in one command.

-## The Problem With Local LLM Evaluation
+## The problem with local LLM evaluation

 The same model can behave completely differently depending on your hardware, your quantization, and your context window settings.